tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

 Some devices, such as DVB, may not support capturing raw VBI data.
 In such a case the first element of the result tuple is set to *None*.

+Parameter *timeout_ms* gives the limit for waiting for data in milliseconds; if no data arrives within the given time, the function raises exception *Zvbi.CaptureTimeout*.
+Exception *Zvbi.CaptureError* is raised upon error indications from the device.

-Note: Depending on the driver, captured raw data may have to be copied from the capture buffer into the given buffer (e.g. for V4L2 streams which use memory-mapped buffers.)
+**Note**: Depending on the driver, captured raw data may have to be copied from the capture buffer into the given buffer (e.g. for V4L2 streams which use memory-mapped buffers.)
 It's generally more efficient using one of the following *pull* interfaces.
 Also, unless you require raw data, it is